Menooker/KunQuant/Readme.md

 KunQuant can be configured to generate factor libraries for streaming, when the data arrive one at a time.
 See [Stream.md](./Stream.md)

+## Specifing Memory layouts

+The developers can choose the memory layout when compiling KunQuant factor libraries.
+The memory layout decribes how the input/output matrix is organized.
+Currently, KunQuant supports `TS`, `ST8s` and `STREAM` as the memory layout.
+In `TS` layout, the input and output data is in plain `[num_time, num_stocks]` 2D matrix.
+In `ST8t`, the data should be transformed to `[num_stocks//8, num_time, 8]` for better performance.
+The `STREAM` layout is for the streaming mode.
+You can choose the input/output layout independently in `compileit()` function of `generate.py`, by the parameters `compileit(..., input_layout="TS", output_layout="ST8s")` for example.
+By default, the input layout is `ST8s` and the output layout is `TS`.
+For more info of customizing the factor compilation, see [Customize.md](./Customize.md).

 ## Testing and validation

 Unit tests for some of the internal IR transformations: